 The Middle East District has evolved from a long line of U.S. Army Corps of Engineers organizations providing engineering, construction and contracting services in the Middle East, beginning in the early 1950s.

 USACE placed an organization in the Winchester, Virginia, area in 1976 to provide rear-echelon support for a forward-based division in Saudi Arabia performing a multi-billion dollar design and construction program.
-Although there were various organizational names and structures since then, the constant for more than 35 years has been a U.S.-based USACE organization supporting operations in the Middle East.
+Although there were various organizational names and structures since then, the constant for almost 70 years has been a U.S.-based USACE organization supporting operations in the Middle East.

 The Middle East District: